peppedilillo/grb-trigger-algorithms/README.md

 Now we do put the data in their default location.
 This will make it easier to run the scripts.
-Move the datasets you downloaded from Zenodo in the `grb-trigger-algorithm\data\` data folder, then unzip the file `simulated_dataset_compeff.zip`.
+Move all the datasets you downloaded from Zenodo in the `grb-trigger-algorithm\data\` data folder, then unzip the file `simulated_dataset_compeff.zip`.
 The folder structure should look something like this: